 If other members of your organization need access to this hosted elevation layer, share it.

-Use the hosted elevation layer in Scene Viewer
+Add the hosted elevation layer to Scene Viewer

-Once you publish the hosted elevation layer to ArcGIS Online, you can use it in scenes where a higher-resolution elevation layer is needed.
+Once you publish the hosted elevation layer to ArcGIS Online, use it in scenes where a higher-resolution elevation layer is needed.